oceanprotocol-archive/tech-spikes-2017-to-2019/2-signaling-mechanism/2-shot-sell-bc/README.md

 	* the loan of bonded tokens will be transferred to new lenders;
 	* if there is no new lender available, Broker forces to close the short position and return the bonded tokens to the lender.
 * **Question 3**: the calculation of interest for lending:
-	* it can depends on the duration of lending period (e.g., accumulated daily);
-	* there is a cap that is the maximum amount of accumulated interest;
-	* lender is not eligible for interest if he requests to withdraw lended tokens before the interest cap is reached.
-(In this case Broker contract pockets the interest and make money! :)
+	* The interest cost of short selling in the stock market is calculated based on dynamic stock price and accumulated over time.
+	* However, it is very expensive to do the same in Bonding Curves due to frequent token price updates and on-chain computations.
+	* Instead, our design calculates the interest based on the lending period and accumulated in the lending time window.
+Note that the accumulated interest increases faster at the beginning and the growth slows down over time.
+It encourages more lenders to participate in lending.
+	* In addition, we set a cap for the total interest that a short seller needs to pay for the borrowed bonded tokens from the same lender.
+Once the interest hits the cap, the lender can choose to withdraw and transfer the loan of bonded tokens to a new lender.
+Therefore, the interest is reset to be zero for the new lender and computation starts over.

 <img src="img/interest_curve.jpg" width=450 />